- What is multiple sclerosis?

 Who gets MS?
 How many people have MS?

 Most people with MS experience their first symptoms and are diagnosed between the ages of 15 and 50.
 Previously, MS in younger children was extremely rare.
 Referred to as “Pediatric MS,” the diagnosis of MS at a young age is on the rise.
 Researchers do not know if this is an indication of people developing MS at an earlier age, or if this is a result of greater disease awareness and more sensitive diagnostic procedures.
+Additionally, while still less-common, people over the age of 50 are now being diagnosed more frequently.
+People in their 50s, 60s, and even 70s may receive a diagnosis of MS, although this is often after years of unexplained symptoms.

 Individuals growing up in regions closer to the equator have a lower incidence of MS. The rate of MS increases as distance from the equator increases.
 This environmental factor may relate to diet, exposure to sunlight, and/or other lifestyle traits.